 A root certificate is used to verify the certificate on the smart card.
-Do the following to download and install a root certificate.
+Complete the following steps to download and install a root certificate.

-1. Obtain a root certificate in PEM format, typically from your CA server.
+1. Get a root certificate in PEM format, typically from your CA server.

-You can run a command similar to the following to convert a DER file (.crt, .cer, .der) to PEM.
+You can run a command similar to the following to convert a DER file (\.crt, \.cer, \.der) to PEM.
 In the following command example, certnew.cer is a DER file.